egawati/micoes/README.md

 The MICOES paper is available in [the 1st Workshop on Anomaly and Novelty Detection, Explanation and Accommodation (ANDEA) in Conjunction with KDD 2021](https://sites.google.com/view/andea2021/accepted-papers)

 ### Package Installation - Development Mode
+- Download and extract the the ZIP file
+- On the terminal cd to extracted micoes folder and run the following command:
 `python3 setup.py develop`

 ### Citation